Achilles: Worship and heroic cult

 The tomb of Achilles, extant throughout antiquity in the Troad, was venerated by Thessalians, but also by Persian expeditionary forces, as well as by Alexander the Great and the Roman emperor Caracalla.
 Achilles's cult was also to be found at other places, e. g. on the island of Astypalaea in the Sporades, in Sparta which had a sanctuary, in Elis and in Achilles's homeland Thessaly, as well as in the Magna Graecia cities of Tarentum, Locri and Croton, accounting for an almost Panhellenic cult to the hero.

-The cult of Achilles is illustrated in the Polyxena sarcophagus (500 BCE), which depicts the sacrifice of Polyxena near the tumulus of Achilles.
+The cult of Achilles is illustrated in the Polyxena sarcophagus (500 BC), which depicts the sacrifice of Polyxena near the tumulus of Achilles.
 Strabo (13.1.32) also suggested that such a cult of Achilles existed in Troad:

 Near the Sigeium is a temple and monument of Achilles, and monuments also of Patroclus and Anthlochus.
 The Ilienses perform sacred ceremonies in honour of them all, and even of Ajax.
 But they do not worship Hercules, alleging as a reason that he ravaged their country.